hschinmayabharadwaj/ManasMitra/README.md

 # 🧠 ManasMitra: An AI-Powered Mental Wellness Companion

 **ManasMitra** is a confidential and empathetic AI-powered mental wellness application designed to support users on their well-being journey.
-It provides a safe space for self-reflection, personalized encouragement, and access to supportive resources through multi-modal AI interaction.
+It provides a safe space for self-reflection, personalized encouragement, and access to supportive features through multi-modal AI interaction.

 ---